 • Heart Issues: In some cases, coughing after drinking water could be a sign of heart problems in dogs.
 If your dog shows other symptoms like lethargy or difficulty breathing, seek immediate veterinary attention.

 • Tracheal Irritation: The trachea can become irritated due to various factors, leading to coughing.
-This is more common in small dog breeds.
+This is more common in small breed dogs, such as Chihuahuas and Pomeranians, which are more prone to tracheal irritation.

 Fi Smart Dog Collar